siddhesh86/htoaa/README.md

 **htoaa_CommonTools.py**: Common functions used to run the analysis

 **htoaa_Samples.py**: List of data and MC samples to run for the analysis.
 This list is stored information in python-dictionary format.
-Keys of the dictionary represent 'sample category' and values of the dictionary list sample dataset physics name.
+Keys of the dictionary represent the 'sample category' and values of the dictionary list sample dataset physics name.

 **Samples_2018UL.csv**: Dictionary of all data and MC samples with NanoAOD files, cross-section etc listed for each sample.